KangilPark/CSCE156-Lab01/readme.md

 ### Lab Objectives & Topics
 Following the lab, you should be able to:
-* Receive and activate your CSE account and log into the network using a Windows machine and your CSE account.
+* Receive and activate your CSE account and log into the network using a computer and your CSE account.
 * Clone projects from GitHub using Eclipse
 * Open, compile, and execute a given Java program in Eclipse.
 * Write a simple program in the Eclipse IDE, compile, and